Location: Meet at the Cotton Mountain Trailhead off of Route 113, Holderness, NH. Approximately 1.1 miles from US-3 in Holderness.

 This Week's Program:

-What to Bring: Participants should bring appropriate clothing, extra layers, comfortable water resistant shoes for hiking, water, snacks and snowshoes and/or micro-spikes depending on conditions.
+What to Bring: Participants should bring extra layers that can be taken off/added on to stay warm and dry, raingear, a hat, an extra pair of socks, any sort of medication you may need, hiking boots, snowshoes or microspikes (dependent on conditions), a packed lunch and snacks, and plenty of water.
 The SLA can provide snowshoes for up to six participants.
 Click here to view a list of SLA recommended gear for winter hiking.

 Hi my name is Nick Langlois, and I’m from Marysville Ohio.
 Last spring I graduated from Otterbein University, and shortly thereafter joined the Lakes Region Conservation Corps to get my boots muddy in New Hampshire forests.
 This past summer I served with the Lakes Region Conservation Trust, exposing me to the intricacies of trail maintenance and the best parts of land management.
 My time in school and the outdoors has fueled my passion for conservation and cool insects, I am super excited to join SLA for the season.
 Cooking, reading, climbing and hiking are my favorite hobbies!

 Throughout the year, the Squam Lakes Association offers free programs open to the public on a variety of nature and conservation related topics.
 The Adventure Ecology programs are presented by the Lakes Region Conservation Corps members who spend their year on Squam performing important conservation work in support of the Association's mission.
 For more information about the SLA's educational programs please click here or call our office at (603) 968-7336.